Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: Discussion

 \section{Discussion}

 This work presents a systematic investigation of nonperturbative low energy dynamics of pions in a hot medium, based on the recent thermal soft-wall model of holographic QCD.
 The thermal soft-wall model improves upon the original soft-wall model by introducing a temperature-dependent dilation field \cite{Gutsche2, Gutsche3}.
 In the dual 4-dimensional gauge theory, this enables the calculation of thermal averages of QCD $n-$point correlation functions.
 In particular, the $3$-point function involving the pion current is of particular significance as it involves the pion coupling to other baryons during elastic scattering processes.
-More specifically, we have computed the theoretical expression for the temperature-dependent pion-nucleon, as well as, pion-$\Delta$ baryon coupling.
+More specifically, we have computed the theoretical expression for the temperature-dependent pion-nucleon-nucleon, as well as, pion-$\Delta$-$\Delta$ coupling.
 What we find is that these expressions are analogous to the expressions found earlier in the zero-temperature case \cite{Ahn}, but with the modification that all fields are now temperature dependent.
 As expected, we find that these couplings decrease with increasing temperature and vanish near the confinement-deconfinement temperature, where hadrons undergo a phase transition to a quark-gluon plasma.
-The numerical values obtained from our expressions for the pion-nucleon and pion-$\Delta$ couplings at $T=0$ are $13.02$ and $19.75$ respectively, which compares reasonably well with other models and experimental observations (where available).
+These results compare well with other models and experimental observations.

-Furthermore, we have numerically explored temperature profiles of the pion form factor, GPD, mass, radius and charge density.
+Furthermore, we have numerically explored temperature profiles of the pion form factor, GPD, mass, charge radius and charge density.
 The objective in this part was to validate phenomenological features of the thermal soft-wall model compared to other models such as the hard-wall model and lattice QCD, as well as compared to experimental values of these nonperturbative observables.

-In Table~\ref{tab:pion-comparison}, we present a comparison of our results for the pion mass, coupling constant (with nucleons), and radius at zero temperature versus other theoretical models and experiments.
+In Table~\ref{tab:pion-comparison}, we present a comparison of our results for the pion mass, coupling constant (with nucleons), and pion charge radius at zero temperature versus other theoretical models and experiments.